Enterprise-Content-Management/documentum-rest-client-python/readme.md

         pip install requests

-6. Extract the demo package and change directory to the folder.
+6. Navigate to the project home directory.

-        cd python-demo
+        cd documentum-rest-client-python

 7. Edit `rest.properties` or input the info during running the demo.

-8. Run the command to execute the demo.
+8. Run the command to execute the demo

         python RestDemo.py